Solar leases are ideal for individuals who wish to enjoy the maximum solar energy supply while at the same time minding the cost.

 Start by understanding the previous homeowner’s solar contract with the leasing company.

-Familiarize yourself with the lease terms.
-In terms of duration, lease pending payments to be made, cost of the payment, and who is responsible for repairs of the systems.
+Familiarize yourself with the lease terms, including duration, pending payments, cost of the payment, and who is responsible for system repairs.

 Another critical thing to be keen on is the payment schedule.

-Don’t assume the lease payment is fixed despite what the system produces; some companies have adjustable-rate leases while others are fixed.
-Get to know which one suits your needs.
+Don’t assume the lease payment is fixed despite what the system produces; some companies have adjustable-rate leases, while others are fixed.
+Find out which one suits your needs.

-Lastly, if you find the lease term which fits your needs, the responsible company will transfer the lease immediately after running your credit check and later transfer your name to the lease.
+Lastly, if you find the lease term that fits your needs, the responsible company will transfer the lease immediately after running your credit check and later transfer your name to the lease.

 What is the Difference between Solar Leasing and Buying Solar Panels?

-Buying the panel only suits folks who have the total amount of money to purchase the panels upfront, or at least the means to pay for them, their installation and maintenance over time.
-On average the panels will start reimbursing costs after nine years then the energy savings will build.
+Buying the panels only suits folks who have the money to purchase them upfront or at least the means to pay for them, as well as their installation and maintenance over time.
+On average, the panels will start reimbursing costs after nine years, and then the energy savings will build.

-On the other hand, leasing suits those who want to begin the solar journey without interfering with their financial budget.
+On the other hand, leasing is suitable for those who want to begin the solar journey without sacrificing their financial budget.

-In solar leasing, you are not the owner of the solar panels, whereas in buying solar panels, you are the owner and maintainer of the solar panels.
+In solar leasing, you are not the owner of the solar panels, whereas in buying solar panels, you are the owner and maintainer.

-To add to that, solar panels have a high upfront cost instead of leasing, which has a small upfront cost.
+Solar panels have a higher upfront cost than leasing, which has a small upfront cost.

-The good thing is that both will help you to save on the utility bill.
+The good thing is that both will help you save on utility bills.

 See Related: How Much Do Solar Panels Cost Per Square Foot?

-What is the Difference between Solar Lease and Solar Power Purchase Agreement?
+What is the difference between a Solar Lease and a Solar Power Purchase Agreement?

 People tend to confuse solar leases and Solar Power Purchase Agreements.
-They are very similar financing options, so you’d be forgiven for getting them mixed up.
+They are similar financing options, so you’d be forgiven for mixing them up.

 In both solar leases and SPPA, the solar company installs the solar panel on top of the homeowner’s roofs as you make monthly payments.